TunedMystic/authsolo/README.md

 <img alt="authsolo" width="150" src="authsolo.jpg">

 Authsolo is a user-less authentication middleware.
-It provides basic auth flow for your application, and is compatible with any http router.
+It provides basic auth flow for your application, and is compatible with the standard `net/http` Handler.

 There are no users, sessions or JWT involved.
 With Authsolo you authenticate with just **one password**.